 – Personal expenses while in port

-All crew members will require a passport and visas from their home country that will allow them to travel to/ from Kiribati and French Polynesia.
-Please ensure that you have any necessary visas for Kiribati before joining the vessel in Papeete.
+All crew members will require a passport and visas from their home country that will allow them to travel to/ from French Polynesia and Kiritimati.
 Please ensure you have the appropriate paperwork completed before joining the vessel, or you will not be allowed to board.
 Please look into the specific type of visa you need for arriving at these destinations by sea, or contact us directly to discuss.